-Opportunity Description and impact Adaptation and mitigation actions to Increase in resource efficiency The efficient use of resources, such as electricity, at the Group's sites and operations may lead to a reduction in the emergy used and the emissions generated, with a consequent reduction in operating costs. realise the opportunity The Group has implemented, and continues to implement, various efficiency measures: environmental certification: the Moncler and Stone Island corporate offices are ISO 14001 certified, with the exception of the Stone Island office opened in Milan in 2023, for which the certification process was started; the logistics hub in Castel San Giovanni (Piacenza) has obtained BREEAM certification.
+OPPORTUNITY DESCRIPTION AND IMPACT ADAPTATION AND MITIGATION ACTIONS TO REALISE THE OPPORTUNITY ncrease in resource efficiency The efficient use of resources, such as electricity, at the Group's sites and operations may lead to a reduction in the energy used and the emissions generated, with a consequent reduction in operating costs.
+The Group has implemented, and continues to implement, various efficiency measures: environmental certification: the Moncler and Stone Island corporate offices are ISO 14001 certified, with the exception of the Stone Island office opened in Milan in 2023, for which the certification process was started; the logistics hub in Castel San Giovanni (Piacenza) has obtained BREEAM certification.
 In addition, all new corporate sites will be LEED certified.
 Compliance with certification and standard criteria results in increased efficiency of the buildings and of continuous improvement; energy efficiency initiatives: over the years, traditional lighting systems have been replaced with LED lights and thermal insulation systems have been adopted to ensure greater energy efficiency.
 The latest-generation LEDs ensure an estimated energy savings of up to 80% compared to conventional lighting systems, while also generating less residual heat.
-To date 99%8 of Moncler stores worldwide (100% in the United States, Korea, Japan and Europe) have LED lighting systems.
-In addition, Moncler extended the use of Building Management Systems Change in client purchasing dynamics Increasing awareness of clients with respect to climate change topics has been registered, especially among younger generations.
-Clients are paying increasing attention The Group has already been working since 2021 to progressively integrate lower- impact materials, compared to the conventional options, in its collections to reach over 50% of "preferred" yarns and fabrics in 2025 collections.
+To date 99% of Moncler stores worldwide (100% in the United States, Korea, Japan and Europe) have LED lighting systems.
+In addition, Moncler extended the use of Building Management Systems (BMS) to stores for more efficient management of energy consumption.
+Change in client purchasing dynamics Increasing awareness of clients with respect to climate change topics has been registered, especially among younger generations.
+Clients are paying increasing attention to the environmental impact of the fashion indus- The Group has already been working since 2021 to progressively integrate lower-impact materials, com- pared to the conventional options, in its collections to reach over 50% of "preferred" yarns and fabrics in try and showing growing interest in lower-impact prod-